hellozhuo/svnet/README.md

 The writing style of this code is based on [Pixel Difference Convolution](https://github.com/zhuoinoulu/pidinet).

-If you find something useful from our work, please consider citing [our paper](svnet.bib).
+If you find something useful here, please consider citing [this paper](svnet.bib).

 ## Introduction